App Store Optimisation (ASO) Strategies To Increase Visibility, Downloads, & User Retention

 - Unauthorized use of trademarked terms, celebrity names, and other protected words and phrases

 - Terms that are not relevant to the app

 - Competing app names

 Naturally, you can identify relevant terms with Google Ads Keyword Planner.
 Apple has there own keyword tool, but unfortunately, only iOS app developers can use Apple Search Ads for keyword analysis.
 It is an essential keyword tool for the App Store.

 Nevertheless, there are alternatives.
 One that we use is Keyword Tool for Google Play App Store.
-Plus, there are many other great paid for tools you can use for your keyword research like Mobile Action, Sensor Tower and App Radar.
+Plus, there are many other great tools you can use for your keyword research like Mobile Action, Sensor Tower and App Radar.

 Extended App Store Optimisation Elements

 As you already know, conversions massively impact your app's ranking.
 Downloads are significant to ASO.
 Increasing downloads sends a signal to the app store, resulting in a higher rank for your app.
 Also, that metric is judged over specific timeframes for recommendations.